27 | 28

 CALL TO WORSHIP *by Dr. Lisa Hancock, 2025

-We rejoice in the truth of the day that all the earth awaits.
+We continue to wait and watch for the day that all the earth awaits.

-We rejoice in the truth of the day that all the earth awaits.
+We continue to wait and watch for the day that all the earth awaits.

-We rejoice in the truth of the day that all the earth awaits.
+We continue to wait and watch for the day that all the earth awaits.

 OPENING HYMN *